Equipment

 Transient absorption (TA) is the study of ultrafast processes in the UV-Vis spectral region.
 It allows us to easily follow electronic transitions such as metal-to-ligand charge transfer.

-TA is used in our department for the study of chromophores, such as porphyrins in Dr Adrien Chauvet's group, and for the study of donor-bridge acceptor complexes in Professor Julia Weinstein's group.
-Research groups in the Department of Physics and Astronomy use TA for the study of advanced photophysical processes, such as triplet-triplet annihilation.
+TA is used in our chemistry research for the study of chromophores, such as porphyrins in Dr Adrien Chauvet's group, and for the study of donor-bridge acceptor complexes in Professor Julia Weinstein's group.
+Our physics researchers use TA for the study of advanced photophysical processes, such as triplet-triplet annihilation.

 Time resolved infra-red spectroscopy